rohanxs/ugahacks9/README.md

 - Jasper Hsieh

 ## Purpose of Project
+The purpose of DawgEats is to aid college students and faculty members on campus and in the community with dealing with one of the most difficult tasks as a college resident.
+It's not classes, not homework, not working a job, but **eating healthy!** In fact, in our college campus community, many find themselves so preoccupied with their everyday tasks that they are unable to reserve time to ensure they remain informed about the healthiness of their diet.
+This project's goal is to improve the dining experience of every member of the University of Georgia community.

-This project's goal is to improve the dining experience of every member of UGA.
-The primary idea is to make meal planning personal, easy, and inclusive to students, faculty, and visitors alike.
-Compared to the original dining hall website, this project offers more personalization of meals based on the user's preferences, allergies, and diets using AI to understand and suggest tailored meals.
-In addition, this program features a more modern navigation space that makes looking through the dining hall menus easy and convenient.
-Through machine learning, this program can constantly update meal plan needs based on the user's responses.
-Instead of spending time planning and debating, a user can get feedback, suggestions, and a coordinated plan right at their fingertips.
+The primary goal is to make meal planning personal, easy, and inclusive to students, faculty, and visitors alike.
+Compared to publicly available information about dining halls, which is scattered and inconvenient to access on a daily basis, this project offers more personalization of meals based on the user's preferences, allergies, and diets using AI to understand, suggest, and categorized tailored meals to the user.
+In addition, this program features a more modern navigation space that makes searching through the dining hall menus easy and convenient, so users can remain informed about the diet options they have on campus.

+With the ease of use of our website, users who may have different health goals, such as gaining muscle, losing weight, going vegan, etc., can all take advantage of the interface provided by DawgEats to understand and refine their eating habits.
+This will allow more members of the community to have more control over their own body, as well as better understand the options given to them on their campus, allowing for a happier and healthier community.

 ## Tools Used
 - HTML/CSS, JavaScript <br>